Gabriella Viola

 Bixby Creek Bridge is hands down one of the most iconic locations along the Big Sur drive.
 In fact, when most people think of Big Sur, it's this bridge that comes to mind.
 It's definitely a favorite attraction amongst photographers and tourists and should be at the top of anyone's list of stops while driving through Big Sur.

-There are several amazing viewpoints of this bridge so be sure to take advantage of all them.
+There are several amazing viewpoints of this bridge so be sure to take advantage of all of them.
 One of my favorite vantage points is from behind the bridge on the other side of the road (see middle image).
 If you're lucky you'll catch some low rolling fog which adds a dramatic element to this already stunning location.

 Where: Bixby Creek Bridge